destroyedlolo/Domestik/Majordome/50_Electricity/README.md

-Store my home figures in Domestik's database.
+Store my electricity's in Domestik's database.

-* `HomeTemperatures` defines the root of incoming topics tree
-* `FeedHomeTemperatures` feeds Domestic's table with incoming data.
+At least `*.topic` needs to be customized as per your own installation.